slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 ## Constrained Encoding (VBV)

 The [_Video Buffering Verifier_](https://en.wikipedia.org/wiki/Video_buffering_verifier) provides a way to ensure that the bitrate is constrained to a certain maximum.
 This is useful for streaming, as you can now be certain that you won't send more bits than you promised within a certain time frame.
 VBV can be used both with 2-pass VBR (use it in both passes), or with CRF encoding—it can be "added" to the already presented rate control modes.
+The latter mode is also called “capped CRF”.

 Turn on VBV with the `-maxrate` and `-bufsize` options to set the maximum bitrate and the expected client buffer size: